Why Study IP Law at the MIPLC?

 Besides, you will have had a year of Life in Munich, one of the world's most beautiful and amazing cities.

-The MIPLC provides a truly international and interdisciplinary experience, thanks to its four partners, international faculty, and students from all over the world.
+The MIPLC provides a truly international and interdisciplinary experience, thanks to its international faculty and its students hailing from all over the world.

 With just 38 students (maximum) per year, our program is much smaller than others.
 This guarantees intensive interaction between students, professors, and staff, as well as personalized support.
 Our courses are designed specially for our program and our students.